Risk Management/Crop Insurance Education Program

 Prices, Insurance Dollar Amounts, and Premiums

 Apples, Corn (Silage & Grain) and Fresh Market Sweet Corn are the available policies in Massachusetts that have separate organic price elections, projected prices, and harvest prices.
 For all other crops, the price elections insurance amounts, projected prices, and harvest prices that apply to both certified organic and transitional crops will be the price elections, insurance amounts, projected prices, and harvest prices, as applicable.
 RMA publishes for the crop grown using conventional means, for the current crop year.

 Note: All approved organic price elections, projected prices, and harvest prices will be available on the Actuarial Information Brower under the ‘prices’ tab.
 To see estimated prices based on current market information for organic corn, cotton, and soybeans, check out the “Price Discovery Reporting Application”.
 Both the Actuarial Information Brower and the Price Discovery Tool are available under the ‘Information Browser’.

 Where To Purchase and to Find Insurable Crops

 You should talk to your crop insurance agent to get specific information and deadlines.
 To find a list of crop insurance agents click here.

 Massachusetts Fruit & Vegetable growers also have an option of purchasing a revenue based policy.
 Whole Farm Revenue Protection (WFRP) is a whole-farm revenue protection plan of insurance which protects against low revenue due to unavoidable natural disasters and/or market fluctuations.
-For more information on Whole Farm Revenue Protection, click here, to access the WFRP fact sheet.
+For more information on Whole Farm Revenue Protection, click here, to access information on WFRP.

 Non-Insured Crop Disaster Assistance Program (NAP)

 Growers of fruit and vegetable crops, not covered by crop insurance, can insure their crops through the USDA Farm Service Agency (FSA) Non-Insured Disaster Assistance Program (NAP).
 NAP provides catastrophic coverage at 50% of the potential production and 55% of the established price.
 The 2014 Farm Bill provided for "buy-up" coverage under NAP, however with the expiration of the 2014 Farm Bill on 9/30/18, "buy-up" coverage ceased beginning with the 2019 crop year.
 For more information including signup deadlines, visit your local FSA office.